hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 The DID controllers are expected to handle key management independently and use these endpoints for blockchain interaction.

 - `/did-registrar/*`
-Facilitates a higher-level interaction with PRISM DID where concerns of key management are handled by PRISM Agent.
+Facilitates a higher-level interaction with PRISM DID where PRISM Agent handles key-management concerns.

 ## Creating a PRISM Agent managed DID